TechByTheNerd/cloud-image-for-proxmox/centos/README.md

 ### STEP 10: Resize boot disk to ${DISK_SIZE}B

-The Ubuntu Cloud Image is just a few gigabytes by default.
+The CentOS Cloud Image is just a few gigabytes by default.
 This expands the `/` mount point, the main disk to 120GB.

 ### STEP 11: Convert VM to a template